nextflow-io/website/content/blog/2017/scaling-with-aws-batch.md

-The pipeline  automatically downloads the FASTQ files for each sample from the EBI ENA database, it assesses the overall quality of sequencing data using FastQC and then runs [Salmon](https://combine-lab.github.io/salmon/) to perform the quantification over the human transcripts sequences.
+The pipeline  automatically downloads the FASTQ files for each sample from the EBI ENA database, it assesses the overall quality of sequencing data using FastQC and then runs [Salmon](https://combine-lab.github.io/salmon/) to perform the quantification over the human transcript sequences.
 Finally all the QC and quantification outputs are summarised using the [MultiQC](http://multiqc.info/) tool.

-For the sake of this benchmark we used the first 38 samples out of 375 from the full dataset.
+For the sake of this benchmark we used the first 38 samples out of the full 375 samples dataset.

 The pipeline was executed both on AWS Batch cloud and in the CRG internal Univa cluster, using [Singularity](/blog/2016/more-fun-containers-hpc.html ) as containers runtime.